All the Wrong Questions: Promotion

 On February 8, 2012, the name of the series was revealed, All the Wrong Questions, along with the first book's title, Who Could That Be at This Hour?.
 The series is to follow Lemony Snicket's childhood in "an organization nobody knows about".
 The first book has been given a first printing of one million copies and was released on October 23, 2012.
 The title of the first book had earlier been hinted at in a message to fansite 667 Dark Avenue, where it was apparently designated as "The First Question".
 The second book is titled "When Did You See Her Last?"

-Chapter One of Who Could That Be at This Hour? was published on Entertainment Weeklys website on June 1, and, three days later, on Guardian.co.uk, including the first chapter illustration.
+Chapter One of Who Could That Be at This Hour? was published on Entertainment Weeklys website on June 1, and, three days later, on The Guardian, including the first chapter illustration.
 Subsequently, further chapter illustrations and the second chapter were made available to the 667 Dark Avenue fansite as thanks for a birthday gift to Daniel Handler.
 The first two chapters were also made available in promotional attache cases distributed at BookExpo America.
 The two chapters were also later made available on the series's official website, lemonysnicketlibrary.
 Chapters three and four were later released with the first two as an E-book via Amazon.com and Google Play.